-Click on any country in green on the map below to visit our page about that country:
+Click on any highlighted country on the map below to visit our page about that country:

 Our primary mission at Kulanu is to support isolated, emerging, and developing Jewish communities around the world.
 We aim to create global networks for our partner communities, and strive for their greater recognition by world Jewry.